aquariophilie/blobfishes/docs/deploy-blobfishes-to-digitalocean.md

 * Introduction
 * Reference documents
-* Deploy blobfishes as a DigitalOcean Droplet
+* Prerequisites
-  - Log in to DigitalOcean
+* Deploy blobfishes to DigitalOcean using Droplets
   - Create a project on DigitalOcean
   - Spin a MongoDB cluster on DigitalOcean
-  - Create a VM on DigitalOcean with Ubuntu-server 20.04.2 LTS 64-bit
+  - Create a Droplet on DigitalOcean
   - Login to the VM via SSH
   - Install Docker and docker-compose
   - Clone blobfishes sources from GitHub